Tilicho Lake Trekking

 Day 01 : Arrival in Kathmandu Flying to Kathmandu is in itself an exciting and memorable experience.

-The Managing Director of our company will meet you in the hotel and provide more information about the expedition.
+The guide will provide more information about the expedition.
 Your dues must be cleared before we proceed on the trip.
 Afterward, you are free to relax or explore around the city.

 Day 02 : Preparation Day in Kathmandu